rajeswarandhandapani/baas-bank-ui/PRD.md

 - **Communication**: RESTful APIs (Real-time notifications not available)
 - **Security**: JWT Bearer Tokens

+## General UI/UX Guidelines
+- Use Angular 17 with standalone components and Bootstrap 5.3.6 for all UI.
+- Ensure all navigation and protected routes are guarded and role-based.
+- All API integration must use the available endpoints as documented in the PRD.
+- Do not implement features not supported by the backend API.
+- Always do the changes step by step by breaking requirement into smaller.
+- Implementing baas-bank UI step by step. remember only one small step at a time allowing me to review, commit and provide feedback.
+- On each step, update prd for current changes
+- Avoid custom CSS classes.
+Utilize Bootstrap's default classes and utilities as much as possible.
+If custom styling is absolutely necessary for a specific component that cannot be achieved with Bootstrap, ensure those styles are minimal and scoped to the component.
+- no need to create empty scss files for components that do not require custom styles.

 ## User Roles & Permissions

 ### 1. Account Holder (Customer)